 SLH is committed to ensuring that all our homes are maintained to a high standard.
-One of the ways we do this is by carrying out responsive repairs, this includes a planned programme of kitchen replacements.
+We do this by carrying out minor repairs when something breaks or replacing the whole kitchen on a planned programme when the kitchen has reached its usable life.
 This webpage gives you information about our kitchen replacement programme and when you can expect an assessment.

 When will I get a new kitchen?